firmai/datagene/README.md

 The first thing we want to do is generate various datasets and load them into a list.
 See [this](https://colab.research.google.com/drive/1aenzDNjZjRHdR9YO1iPBTrzoTrqYaHtQ?usp=sharing) notebook for an example of generating synthetic datasets by Turing Fellow, [Mihaela van der Schaar](https://www.turing.ac.uk/people/researchers/mihaela-van-der-schaar), Jinsung Yoon, Daniel Jarrett.
 As soon as we have these datasets, we load them into a list, starting with the original data.

-As of now, this packakge is catering for time-series regression tasks, and more specifically input arrays with a three dimensional structure.
+As of now, this packakge is catering to time-series regression tasks, and more specifically input arrays with a three dimensional structure.
 The hope is that it will be extended to time-series classification and cross-sectional regression and classification tasks.
-This packaage can still be used for other tasks, but some functions won't apply.
+This package can still be used for other tasks, but some functions won't apply.

 ```python
 datasets = [org, gen_1, gen_2]
 ```

-Installation and important modules:
+Installation and import modules:

 ```
 pip install datagene